What is Destination Imagination (DI)?

 Wilmette DI and Illinois state DI are all volunteer-run.
 All families are required to fill a volunteer role, most of which are working a shift at the regional tournament.

 The most important volunteer roles are the parent coaches called Team Managers.
-Being a Team Manager guarantees your child will be on a team, as we're sometimes short team managers to have enough teams for all interested kids.
-Team managers get to set the schedule for meetings and host meetings typically at their home.
-We provide training and other resources for team managers.
+Being a Team Manager guarantees your child will be on a team, as we’re sometimes short of team managers to have enough teams for all interested kids.
+Team Managers get to set the schedule for meetings and host meetings typically at their home.
+We provide training and other resources for Team Managers.
 Please consider being a Team Manager!

 Age Groups